kam2ss/Hackers-Playbook/Hackers Playbook/a. Infrastructure/4. Persistence/Windows Local Persistence/Tampering with Unprivileged Accounts/RID Hijacking.md

 	- Locate the RID at offset `0x30`.
 	- Replace it with **Administrator's RID (`500` = `0X01f4` -> little-endian = `F401`).

+The next time the `<user>` logs in, LSASS will associate it with the same RID as Administrator and grant them the same privileges.